uri-weingart/ESPs/README.md

 ## Usage

 To use our algorithm, please clone it from Github as follows:

 git clone https://github.com/uri-weingart/SPs.git

 Please install the required Python dependencies, outlined in the file requirements.txt

-We provide provide three sample in the **src/data** directory  containing test fasta files taken from Swissprot:
+We provide provide three samples in the **src/data** directory  containing test fasta files taken from Swissprot:

 **test.fasta** to demonstrate **Enzymatic** sample searches.
 Results for this search can be reviewed [here](https://github.com/uri-weingart/SPs/blob/main/ESPs_Hits_Summary.pdf/).